HectorVilas/minesweeper-old-prototype/README.md

 # minesweeper
 Welcome to this new project!
 This time I'm ~~procrastinating the HTML forms course~~ making another game: the classic Minesweeper.

-The objective of this project is just to keep practicing, but having fun at the same time.
 This time I want to make use of `JS`'s objects.
 My previous project, [Lights Out](https://github.com/HectorVilas/lights-out), was made with primitives and a lot of code got mixed and hard to read, so I better start using some objects for a tidy code.

 ## play the game
 # https://hectorvilas.github.io/minesweeper/